unacast/deprecated-unacast.github.io/_posts/2016-03-10-monitoring-microservices-synthetic-transactions-in-go.md

 Synthetic Transactions is a monitored transaction that is performed on a system running live in production.
-Such transactions are used to monitor the system at hand performs as expected.
+Such transactions are used to monitor that the system at hand performs as expected.

 In the world of e-commerce a synthetic transaction can be a transaction that continuously tries to place an order and monitors if that order succeeded or not.
-If it not succeeds it is an indicator that something is wrong and should get someone’s attention immediately.
+If it does not succeed, it is an indicator that something is wrong and should get someone’s attention immediately.

 At Unacast we use synthetic transactions to monitor our Interactions API.
 The single purpose of the Interactions API is to accept and ingest interactions for further processing.
-Since we are a data-oriented startup, we are in big trouble if the interactions API starts failing silently.
+Since we are a data-oriented company, we are in big trouble if the Interactions API starts failing silently.

 ### Building synthetic transaction tester